xiaolei-lab/SIMER/README.md

 **prog.back**, a vector with litter size in every generation of back-cross
 **ps**, fraction selected in selection
 **decr**, whether to sort by descreasing
-**sel.multi**, selection method of multi-trait with options: "tdm", "indcul" and "index"
+**sel.multi**, selection method of multiple traits with options: "tdm", "indcul" and "index"
 **index.wt**, economic weights of selection index method
 **index.tdm**, index represents which trait is being selected.
 NOT CONTROL BY USER
 **goal.perc**, percentage of goal more than mean of scores of individuals